dmpop/pellicola/README.md

 * cURL
 * Git (optional)

-## Installation and Usage
+## Installation and usage

 1. Install the required packages.
-On Debian and Ubuntu, this can be done by running the following command as root: `apt install apache2 php5 php5-gd curl git`
+On Debian and Ubuntu, this can be done by running the following command as root: `apt install apache2 php php-gd curl git`
 2. In the terminal, switch to the root directory of the server (e.g., */var/www/html*) and use the `git clone https://github.com/dmpop/mejiro.git` command as root to fetch the latest source code.
 Alternatively, you can download the ZIP archive and extract it into the document root of the server.
 3. Open the *index.php* file in a text editor and edit settings.
 This step is optional.
 4. Put photos into the *photos* directory (*.jpg*, *jpeg*, *.JPG*, and *.JPEG* as well as RAW files).